Having My First Baby

 In other words, as you learn birth and birth-coaching skills then write a skills-based Birth Plan that you share with your obstetrician or midwife.
 With your conventional Birth Plan they know what you want but your skills-based Birth Plan will tell them what skills you’ll use and what you’ll do while your first birth unfolds one way or another.

-Until the 1980s there were ‘standards of care’ or ‘guidelines of practice’ or ‘evidence based practice’.
-These were broken up into assessments such as taking a blood pressure, monitoring such as blood tests in pregnancy and foetal monitoring in birth and procedures such as ultra-sounds, induction of labor or Caesarean.
-These all got lumped into the word ‘interventions’ in the 1980s by natural birth and midwifery advocates with the implication that all forms of assessments, monitoring and procedures were unnecessary, imposed on women and something women should ‘choose’.
+Until the 1980s there were ‘standards of care’ or ‘guidelines of practice’ or ‘evidence-based practice’.
+These were broken up into assessments such as taking blood pressure, monitoring such as blood tests in pregnancy and foetal monitoring in birth and procedures such as ultra-sounds, induction of labor or Caesarean.
+These all got lumped into the word ‘interventions’ in the 1980s by natural birth and midwifery advocates with the implication that all forms of assessments, monitoring, and procedures were unnecessary, imposed on women and something women should ‘choose’.

 At the same time, pregnant women want control.
 You know that as your baby grows inside you feel you are not entirely in control now and birth is so unknown.
 How do you gain control?
 That’s your question and Birth Better Childbirth Preparation that leads to your Skills-based Birth Plan is the way to gain control over your first birth.

 Your first birth